CoderRedwing/projects/fixes.md

-Add a global package.json file that controll both todo-api and totd-tracker( like installing packages , spin up both together or seperately )
+Add a global package.json file that controll both todo-api and todo-tracker( like installing packages , spin up both together or seperately )

 add .env.example file so anyone does not have to create .env file it can just